livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

   - Cosine distance: Metric of distance between the two species cell transcriptomes using one minus the cosine angle.
   - The number of differentially expressed genes between the species.

    ### The description of the cell_data files is below.
-The cell data is split into either time bins (cell_data_bins.txt) or means for the time bins (cell_data_mean.txt):
+   <p>The cell data is split into either time bins (cell_data_bins.txt) or means for the time bins (cell_data_mean.txt):</p>

    - cell-type - The name of the cell type.
+   - cell_type_bin - The cell type time bins associated with this cell type.
+   - cell_class - The tissue subset the cell is a part of.
    - jsd_median - The median Jensen-shannon distance between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
    - jsd_lower - The lower 95% confidence-interval of the Jensen-shannon distance between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
    - jsd_upper - The upper 95% confidence-interval of the Jensen-shannon distance between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
- - corr_median - The median pearson correlation between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
- - corr_lower - The lower 95% confidence-interval of the Pearson correlation between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
- - corr_upper - The upper 95% confidence-interval of the Pearson correlation between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
- - cell_class - The tissue subset the cell is a part of.
- - neuron_type - The neuron-type as described in the L4 connectome.
- - n.umi - Mean number of UMI of the cells across both species.
- - elegans_gini - _C. elegans_ gini coefficient, calculated on the pseudobulked TPM.
- - briggsae_gini - _C. briggsae_ gini coefficient, calculated on the pseudobulked TPM.
- - elegans_genes_detected_0.05 - Number of genes detected using trinarization (Zeisel et al., 2018) at 5% prior for percentage of cells genes detected in
- - elegans_genes_detected_0.10 - Number of genes detected using trinarization at 10% prior for percentage of cells genes detected in
- - elegans_genes_maybe_0.05 - Number of genes maybe detected using trinarization at 5% prior for percentage of cells genes detected in
- - elegans_genes_maybe_0.10 - Number of genes maybe detected using trinarization at 10% prior for percentage of cells genes detected in
- - elegans_genes_ci_detected - Number of genes detected using binarization using the 95% CI on bootstrapped TPM
- - elegans_cell_count - Cell count
- - briggsae_detected_0.05 - Number of genes detected using trinarization at 5% prior for percentage of cells genes detected in
- - briggsae_detected_0.10 - Number of genes detected using trinarization at 10% prior for percentage of cells genes detected in
- - briggsae_maybe_0.05 - Number of genes maybe detected using trinarization at 5% prior for percentage of cells genes detected in
- - briggsae_maybe_0.10 - Number of genes maybe detected using trinarization at 10% prior for percentage of cells genes detected in
- - briggsae_ci_detected - Number of genes detected using binarization using the 95% CI on bootstrapped TPM
- - briggsae_cell_count - Cell count
- - both_detected_0.05 - Union of number of genes detected using trinarization at 5% prior for percentage of cells genes detected in
- - both_maybe_0.05 - Union of number of genes detected using trinarization at 10% prior for percentage of cells genes detected in
- - both_ci_detected - Union of number of genes detected using trinarization at 5% prior for percentage of cells genes detected in
- - either_detected_0.05 - Number of genes detected using trinarization at 5% prior for percentage of cells genes detected in for either species
- - either_maybe_0.05 - Number of genes detected using trinarization at 10% prior for percentage of cells genes detected in for either species
- - either_ci_detected - Number of genes  detected using binarization using the 95% CI on bootstrapped TPM in either species
- - btwn_species_dge - How many differentially expressed between homologous cell type between elegans and briggsae
- - filter_out - Should be filtered ==TRUE
- - deg_over_expressed_0.05 - How many differentially expressed between homologous cell type between elegans and briggsae over number of genes detected at 5% prior
- - deg_over_expressed_0.10 - How many differentially expressed between homologous cell type between elegans and briggsae over number of genes detected at 10% prior
- - deg_over_expressed_boot - How many differentially expressed between homologous cell type between elegans and briggsae over number of genes detected  using bootstrap binarization
- - ele_markers - Number of elegans markers
- - bri_markers - Number of briggsae markers
- - shared_markers - Number of shared markers
- - either_markers - Union of number of markers
- - ele_markers_common - Number of markers in 1:1 orthology set
- - bri_markers_common - Number of markers in 1:1 orthology set
- - ele_markers_private - Number of markers that are private to elegans
- - bri_markers_private - Number of markers that are private to briggsae
- - either_markers_common - Union of number of markers using only 1:1 orthology set
+   - cor_median - The median pearson correlation between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
+   - cor_lower - The lower 95% confidence-interval of the Pearson correlation between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
+   - cor_upper - The upper 95% confidence-interval of the Pearson correlation between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
+   - cos_median - The median cosine angle between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
+   - cos_upper - The lower 95% confidence-interval of the cosine angle between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
+   - cos_lower - The upper 95% confidence-interval of the cosine angle between the transcriptomes of the homologous cell-types between _C. elegans_ and _C. briggsae_, calculated on 1000 bootstraped TPM values.
+   - cel_gini_median - _C. elegans_ gini coefficient, calculated on calculated on 1000 bootstraped TPM values.
+   - cbr_gini_median - _C. briggsae_ gini coefficient, calculated on calculated on 1000 bootstraped TPM values.
+   - cel_gini_upper - _C. elegans_ upper 95% confidence-interval gini coefficient, calculated on calculated on 1000 bootstraped TPM values.
+   - cel_gini_lower - _C. elegans_ lower 95% confidence-interval gini coefficient, calculated on calculated on 1000 bootstraped TPM values.
+   - cbr_gini_upper - _C. briggsae_ upper 95% confidence-interval gini coefficient, calculated on calculated on 1000 bootstraped TPM values.
+   - cbr_gini_lower - _C. briggsae_ lower 95% confidence-interval gini coefficient, calculated on calculated on 1000 bootstraped TPM values.
+   - cel_markers - Number of _C. elegans_ markers.
+   - cbr_markers - Number of _C. briggsae_ markers.
+   - cel_markers_common - Number of _C. elegans_ shared markers.
+   - cbr_markers_common - Number of _C. briggsae_ shared markers.
+   - cel_markers_non_one_to_one - Number of markers that are private to _C. elegans_.
+   - cbr_markers_non_one_to_one - Number of markers that are private to _C. briggsae_.
+   - genes_detected_bootstrap_cel - Number of genes detected using binarization using the 95% CI on bootstrapped TPM.
+   - genes_detected_bootstrap_cbr - Number of genes detected using binarization using the 95% CI on bootstrapped TPM.
+   - cel_cell_count - Cell count for _C. elegans_.
+   - cbr_cell_count - Cell count for _C. briggsae_.
+   - cel_median_umi - Median number of UMI per cell.
+   - cbr_median_umi - Median number of UMI per cell.
+   - deg - How many differentially expressed between homologous cell type between _C. elegans_ and _C. briggsae_.
+   - lineage_group - Naming of progenitor cell groups.
+   - div_stage - The embryonic stage of that cell type.
+   - min_cell_count - The minimum cell count from either species.
+   - embryo_time - The mean embryo time of that cell type.

 ---
 </p>